-Thus, the popular indoor court game is not one of the most extreme or punishing contact sports.
-The majority of players view badminton as more of a 'tactical sport' played around the United Kingdom.
+The popular indoor court game is not one of the most extreme or punishing contact sports.
+Instead, the majority of players view it as more of a 'tactical sport' played around the United Kingdom.

-Even so, there is a physical strain exerted on your body.
-It comes from the short bursts of running and jumping motions with hard landings.
+Even so, there will be a physical strain exerted on your body.
+It comes from short bursts of running and jumping motions - combined with hard landings.

-Add the occasional loose wayward swing of the racket.
-These recognised health and safety rules in badminton put all participants at risk.
+There will also be the inevitable, albeit occasional, loose wayward swing of the racket.
+These are the recognised health and safety rules in badminton that put ALL participants at risk.

-This guide will help you become familiar with safe movements.
-You will learn about the safety precautions in badminton.
-That in turn is certain to increase your general health and safety in badminton PE.
+This guide will help you become familiar with safe movements and how to add them to your game.
+You will learn about the safety precautions in badminton that players must follow.

 Warming up means performing stretching exercises combined with some light cardio activity.
-Try running on the spot or hit a few of the jump smash shot badminton warm ups to loosen up your body.
+Try running on the spot, or hit a few of the jump smash shot warm ups, to loosen up your body.

 Stretch out your leg muscles, ligaments, and tendons.
-That will limit the health risks of a potential 'pull or strain' damage.
-It also prepares your knees and ankle joints and gets them ready for a strenuous workout.
+It will limit the health risks of a potential damage caused by a 'pull or strain'.
+It also prepares your knees and ankle joints and will get them ready for a strenuous workout.